From abundance, all benefits flow

 They’re called crayfish, but they are actually rock lobsters.

-In New Zealand we often say kōura or crayfish, yet the species harvested from our coastal waters is not a true crayfish.
-It is the spiny rock lobster, a marine crustacean without claws, unlike the small freshwater crayfish that live in our rivers and streams.
-This site focuses on that marine kōura, New Zealand’s rock lobster, caught along reefs and the steep underwater canyons that fringe our coast.
-Whatever name you choose—crayfish, kōura, or rock lobster—this species is an enduring part of our culture, economy, and coastal ecosystems.
+In New Zealand, we often say kōura or crayfish, yet the species harvested from our coastal waters is not a true crayfish.
+They are rock lobsters, marine crustaceans without claws, unlike the small freshwater crayfish that live in our rivers and streams.
+This site focuses on New Zealand’s two main species of marine rock lobsters, spiny and packhorse, caught along reefs and rocky habitats that fringe our coast.
+Whatever name you choose—crayfish, kōura, or rock lobster—these species are an enduring part of our culture, economy, and coastal ecosystems.
+Further information can be found under Lobster Facts.

 A taonga with deep cultural roots

-Kōura has been prized by Māori for centuries as a delicacy, a trading commodity, and a symbol of manaakitanga (hospitality).
+Rock lobster has been prized by Māori for centuries as a delicacy, a trading commodity, and a symbol of manaakitanga (hospitality).
 It remains a customary fishery in many rohe today.
-Even place-names tell the story: Kaikōura literally means “eat crayfish”, underlining how central the species is to local identity.
+Even place-names tell the story: Kaikōura means “eat crayfish”, underlining how central the species is to local identity.

 A vital part of coastal communities

 The lobster industry plays a crucial role in supporting New Zealand’s coastal and rural economies.
-Around 253 commercial vessels operate in the fishery, employing thousands of New Zealanders directly and indirectly.
-For many small towns, lobster aren’t just a seafood delicacy, they’re a way of life, helping fund local businesses, schools, and community services.
+Around 210 commercial vessels operate in the fishery, employing thousands of New Zealanders directly and indirectly.
+For many regional coastal towns and communities, lobsters are not just a seafood delicacy, they are a way of life, helping support local businesses, schools, and community services.

 Industry at a Glance

 New Zealand’s rock lobster fishery operates under the Quota Management System (QMS), a world-leading model for sustainable fishing.
-The QMS sets strict harvest limits, monitors lobster stocks with the latest science, and ensures long-term stewardship of the fishery.
-It’s designed to protect crayfish populations today — and to guarantee they remain abundant for future generations.
+The QMS sets strict harvest limits, monitors lobster stocks with the latest science, and creates strong incentives for stewardship of the fishery.
+It’s designed to protect lobster populations today — and to guarantee they remain abundant for future generations.

 People & Communities

 1,800 New Zealanders earn their living from the lobster fishery, working on 210 vessels and shore-based plants.
-More than XX iwi-owned enterprises keep profits and decision-making centred in coastal communities.
+With around 100 landing points, there is considerable economic activity generated in regional, coastal communities outside the main centres.

 Economic Contribution

-Last season’s 2,706 t catch generated NZ $350 million in live-export earnings, making kōura one of the country’s highest-value seafoods.
+Last season’s 2,706 tonne (t) catch generated NZ $350 million in live-export earnings, making rock lobster the country’s highest-value wild harvest seafood.

 Sustainability Scorecard

-Independent stock assessments show 88 % of New Zealand lobster stocks sit at or above management targets.
+Independent stock assessments show 88 % of New Zealand’s commercial catch comes from lobster stocks that sit at or above management targets

 Quota in Action

-Under the Quota Management System, 442 Crayfish and 58 Packhorse quota owners receive their share of the annual catch entitlement; every pot-lift is electronically reported, closing the loop between science, regulation, and the deck.
+Under the Quota Management System, 442 Spiny and 58 Packhorse rock lobster quota owners receive their share of the annual catch entitlement; data from every fishing event is electronically reported daily, closing the loop between science, regulation, and the deck.

 New Zealand Rock Lobster Industry Council